visual-framework/vf-eleventy--extensions/README.md

 # vf-extensions

 This project supports sites using Visual Framework components, like [`vf-eleventy`](https://github.com/visual-framework/vf-eleventy)
-It has reusable componentised code, Gulp taks, modules and config.
+It has reusable componentised code, Gulp tasks, modules and config.

 ## What's here and what it does